VoteIT/channels_envelope/README.md

 ## Code example - building a message ping/pong ("Hello")

-First off we'll create a message regitries, and handler registries where we'll store message classes and message handlers.
+First off we'll create a message registries, and handler registries where we'll store message classes and message handlers.

 Note that registries are meant to be used for messages traveling in one